Winegrowing

 Languedoc-Roussillon: the revival of the South

-Wine regions with character
+Wine regions of character

 Rhône: power and complexity